shannonlal/bids-ai-ui/cline_docs/systemPatterns.md

    - Response validation

 2. State Management Flow

    - Context providers for feature state
    - Custom hooks for business logic
    - Service layer for data operations
    - Model layer for data structure

+3. GitHub Operation Flow
+   - CLI command execution
+   - MCP server interaction
+   - Template processing
+   - Response handling

-This system patterns documentation serves as a guide for maintaining consistency and understanding the technical architecture of the Bids AI platform.
+This system patterns documentation serves as a guide for maintaining consistency and understanding the technical architecture of the Bids AI platform, including the MCP-based GitHub integration approach.